Van-Anh Vanessa Vo

 Van-Anh Vanessa Vo began studying dan tranh at the age of four, and graduated with distinction from and taught at the Vietnam Academy of Music.
 In 1995, Van-Anh won the championship in the Vietnam National Dan Tranh Competition.
 She has since performed in more than fourteen countries, co-composed and recorded an Emmy winning soundtrack for the documentary Bolinao 52, and contributed to the soundtrack for the Academy Award nominated documentary Daughter from Danang.

-Van-Anh is a current master artist in ACTA's Apprenticeship Program with apprentice Audrey Do, working to further develop her cultural and technical understanding of the dan tranh.
+Van-Anh was a master artist in ACTA's Apprenticeship Program in 2014, with apprentice Audrey Do, working to further develop her cultural and technical understanding of the dan tranh.